Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 Aspirin, also known as acetylsalicylic acid (ASA), is a nonsteroidal anti-inflammatory drug (NSAID) that works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.
 It's available in various forms, including tablets, capsules, and suppositories.

-The time it takes for aspirin to start working can vary depending on the individual, the dose, and the condition being treated.
+The speed of relief provided by aspirin can vary depending on the individual, the dosage, and the condition being treated.
 Generally, aspirin starts to work within 30 minutes to 1 hour after taking it.
 However, the full effects may take up to 2-3 hours to kick in.

-* Individual factors: Factors such as age, weight, and overall health can affect how quickly aspirin starts to work.
+* Individual factors: Factors such as age, weight, and overall health can influence the speed of relief.
+For example, older adults may take longer to experience relief due to decreased absorption rates.

 Conclusion